Ezward/Esp32CameraRover/README.md

 # Esp32CameraRover

+THIS REPO IS ARCHIVED.
+SEE [Esp32CameraRover2](https://github.com/Ezward/Esp32CameraRover2) for and update and active repo.

 This sketch uses an ESP32 Cam, an L9110S dc motor controller and a commonly available Robot Car chassis to create a First-Person-View (FPV) robot that can be driven from any web browser.

 This project is no longer maintained.
 See the actively updated project https://github.com/Ezward/Esp32CameraRover2